Izzimach/react-pixi/README.md

 react-pixi
 ==========

+*This library works with React 15*.
+If you are using React 16, look at [react-pixi-fiber](https://github.com/michalochman/react-pixi-fiber) or a newer version of [react-pixi](https://github.com/inlet/react-pixi).

 Create/control a [Pixi.js](https://github.com/GoodBoyDigital/pixi.js) canvas using [React](https://github.com/facebook/react).

-This library works with React 15.
-If you are using React 16, look at [react-pixi-fiber](https://github.com/michalochman/react-pixi-fiber).

 To control a 3D scene with React, see [react-three](https://github.com/Izzimach/react-three/)